Ailing Djokovic, hurting Stephens win in Cincy

 "I think it adds more to the motivation rather than pressure," Djokovic said.
 "I really want to win this tournament.
 I definitely need to play better than I have in the first couple of matches."

-There was one notable upset in the men's bracket before the rain arrived.
-Robin Haase beat third-seeded Alexander Zverev 5-7, 6-4, 7-5 for his first victory against a top-10 opponent since he beat Zverev last November.
-He's 7-26 overall against top-10 players.
+There was one notable upset in the men's bracket.
+Robin Haase beat third-seeded Alexander Zverev 5-7, 6-4, 7-5 for his first victory against a Top 10 opponent since he beat Zverev in November.

+Halep returned and ran off four straight games against the 58th-ranked Tomljanovic before a storm moved in.

+No. 2 Caroline Wozniacki retired after losing the first set to Kiki Bertens 6-4 because of an injured left knee, her second straight disappointing exit from a tournament.
+Wozniacki lost her opening match last week in Montreal.

-In the women's bracket, defending US Open champion Sloane Stephens overcame a thumb injury during a 6-3, 6-2 victory over qualifier Tatjana Maria.
+Stephens -- the defending U.S. Open champion -- overcame a thumb injury during a 6-3, 6-2 victory over qualifier Tatjana Maria.

 A trainer applied a bandage to the third-seeded Stephens' right thumb between the third and fourth games of the second set.
-The match was Stephens' first since losing on Sunday to Simona Halep in the finals at Montreal.
+The match was Stephens' first since losing Sunday to Halep in Montreal.

-Sloane reached the semifinals last season in Cincinnati -- her best finish -- before heading to the US Open and getting the title.
+Sloane reached the semifinals last season in Cincinnati -- her best finish -- before heading to the U.S. Open and taking the title.

 Defending tournament champion Garbine Muguruza had a third-set meltdown and lost to Lesia Tsurenko 2-6, 6-4, 6-4 after a critical double fault.